+Choosing a Green Lifestyle Post-Activity Discussion Questions:

+1 Which quiz items do you feel are beyond your control and why? - Of the items that are within your control, list two or three and describe your improvement Be specific about how you'd like to lower your score/footprint on these items.

-Post-Activity Discussion Questions: 1.
-Were there any quiz items that surprised you?
+Post-Activity Discussion Questions:

+- 5. Were there any quiz items that surprised you?
 Any that you were embarrassed to answer?
-2. Which quiz items do you feel are beyond your control and why?
-3. Of the items that are within your control, list two or three and describe your improvement plan.
-Be specific about how you'd like to lower your score/footprint on these items.
-4. How is the size of your ecological footprint related to the concept of stewardship that was discussed in class?

-Are You Stepping Lightly?
-Name Answer Key Post-Activity Discussion Questions: Were there any quiz items that surprised you?
-Any that you were embarrassed.
 Answers will vary.
-Students may be surprised that the food they eat impacts the beembarrassed by the amount of trash their family produces or by the lack of the state of neir ecological footprint.
-They may 2.
+Students may be surprised that the food they eat impacts their ecological footprint.
+They may be embarrassed by the amount of trash their family produces, or by the lack of recycling. - 6.
 Which quiz items do you feel are beyond your control and why?

 Answers will vary.
-Students have little control over the size of the house they li ents drive or the size of their family.
-These are all things for them to think about future. ut for making choices about their 3.
-Of the items that are within your control, list two or three and describe your i how you'd like to lower your score/footprint on these items.
+Students have little control over the size of the house they live in, the types of cars their parents drive, or the size of their family.
+These are all things for them to think about for making choices about their future.

+7. Of the items that are within your control, list two or three and describe your improvement plan.
+Be specific about how you'd like to lower your score/footprint on these items.

 Answers will vary.
-Students may select an item such as where they get their fo shop at a local farmers market or grow food in a backyard garden. od and make a commitment to 4.
-How is the size of your ecological footprint related to the concept of steward ship that was discussed in class?
+Students may select an item such as where they get their food, and make a commitment to shopping at a local farmers market or growing food in a backyard garden.

+8. How is the size of your ecological footprint related to the concept of stewardship that was discussed in class?

 Being a good steward of the environment means making choices that don't deplete more than our share of natural resources.
 Driving a vehicle that gets low miles per gallon uses a greater amount of gasoline than one that gets better fuel efficiency.
-Another way we can be good stewards is by limiting the amount of waste we create by reducing our consumption and reusing or recycling the waste we do generate.
+Another way we can be good stewards is by limiting the amount of waste that we create by reducing our consumption and reusing or recycling the waste we do generate.
 A person who practices stewardship will have a smaller ecological footprint.